 Who could not be charmed by these fun thumb and fingertip snowmen or robins or delighted by a hand print angel?

 An added benefit at this time of year is that you can do ‘Pick Your Own’.
-Getting out and about and encouraging your child to pick their own fruit is not only great fun but another sneaky way of working on their hand and finger strength.
+Getting out and about and encouraging your child to pick their own fruit is not only great fun but another sneaky way of working on their hand and finger strength and dexterity.

 There are so many recipes, especially online, for making quick easy great tasting food (make a large batch and freeze the rest).

 So, if the sun is shining, or it is just not raining, get out there find your local ‘Pick Your Own’ or check out the bargains at your local shops/market and get cooking!

-The last thing you and your child probably want to think about right now is handwriting and getting ready for next term; and quite right too!
+The last thing you and your child probably want to think about right now is handwriting or phonics and getting ready for next term; and quite right too!

 So, don’t think about it in the conventional way of practise, practise and practise.

 Children learn so much through just playing; developing physical, mental, communication and vocabulary strengths and skills, which all support them at school and with learning.